JEEVHITAA -- An HCAI Ecosystem to Support Collective Care

 Data sources include physiological sensors from wearables and BLE peripherals, smartphone inertial and contextual sensors, self-reported questionnaires and logs, passive contextual inputs such as sleep and calendar events, and social context such as care circle metadata.
 As part of the application's settings, the user can also set their app usage goals, step goals, daily time cycle (the duration of morning, afternoon, evening, and nighttime for their lifestyle), and the LLM Engine chosen for the insights generator and verifier.
 The profile builder functions as an ETL pipeline that ingests typed events with provenance and consent metadata, normalizes units and resolves outliers through smoothing and aggregation, and maps processed inputs to the canonical ontology.

 Enrichment stages derive higher-level features, such as heart rate variability, activity classifications, and sleep quality scores.
-They compute baselines and deltas, and persist normalized entities and timeline events in the encrypted local database with optional cloud synchronization.
+They compute baselines and deltas and persist normalized entities and timeline events in an encrypted local database, with optional cloud synchronization.
 Selected profile items, summaries, and important events are converted to embeddings and indexed in the local and cloud vector store to support retrieval-augmented reasoning.
 The profile schema is versioned, and migrations are applied on update to preserve compatibility.
-The ontology serves as the authoritative schema for entities such as Person (individual), Vital Sign, Medication, Symptom, Event, Care Circle, and Consent Record.
+The ontology serves as the authoritative schema for entities, inclusive of but not limited to Person (individual), Vitals, Medication, Symptom, Event, Care Circle, and Consent Record.